mickeyckm/nanodegree-freshtomatoes/README.md

 # FreshTomatoes

-FreshTomatoes is a website to showcase a list of my favourite movies.
+FreshTomatoes is a website to showcase a list of favourite movies.
+Visitors can review the movie based on the storyline and the trailers.

 ## Table of contents